xf8b/documentation/docs/xf8bot/commands/bot_administrator/eval.md

 ---
 layout: default
-title: Info Command
+title: Eval Command
 permalink: /xf8bot/commands/bot_adminstrator/eval/
 ---

 # Eval Command

-The `eval` command allows you to execute/evaluate code.
+The `eval` command allows you to execute/evaluate Groovy code.

 **This command is only available to bot administrators.**